ruridge/ruridge/README.md

 <br />
 <br />

-I'm a self-taught web developer from England 🏴󠁧󠁢󠁥󠁮󠁧󠁿, living in Taiwan 🇹🇼.
-I love to build and learn in public, and I have a personal site at [www.uridge.com](https://www.uridge.com), come say hi! 🙋
+Senior Software Engineer with expertise in JavaScript from England 🏴󠁧󠁢󠁥󠁮󠁧󠁿, living in Taiwan 🇹🇼.
+I love to build and learn in public, check out my site at [www.uridge.com](https://www.uridge.com), come say hi! 🙋

 ### Languages and Tools